-British citizens, who previously had freedom of movement to travel to the EU, will initially be visa-exempt third-country nationals that do not need to apply in advance for a short-stay Schengen Visa.
-However, they will be covered under the new European Travel Information and Authorisation System system when this is introduced sometime before the end of 2021.
-ETIAS is similar to America’s ESTA scheme and Brits will be required to complete an online form including questions on health, employment, and criminal convictions in order to visit EU countries.
-There’s also a fee of €7 that will buy you a permit valid for three years.
-On arrival you will have the data you submitted verified, your picture and fingerprint taken, and be asked several questions about your visit, according to a European Union briefing paper.
-It is important to state, however, that these arrangements have not been finalized in law, and although unlikely, may be subject to change.
+ETIAS will be an electronic system that keeps track of visitors to the Schengen Area who do not require a visa.
+When ETIAS is up and running, British nationals will be required to complete an online form including questions on health, employment, and criminal convictions in order to visit EU countries.
+There will also be a fee of €7 (£6/$8) that will buy you a permit valid for three years.
+On arrival, you will have the data you submitted verified, your picture and fingerprints taken, and be asked several questions about your visit, according to a European Union briefing paper.

 U.K. nationals will be subject to the same 90-day rule travelers of countries outside the EU are subject to.
 This means you can stay within the Schengen Area for 90 days out of every 180, but after that, you must either apply for residency or a work or study visa.
-Over a year you could spend 180 days in total in Spain but not consecutively, and you would have to break up your stays by spending time outside the Schengen Area.
+Over a year you could spend 180 days in total in the Schengen Area but not consecutively, and you would have to break up your stays by spending time outside the area.
 You can fill your 90 days as one block or as several shorter trips, but in every 180 days, the total number of days spent in the Schengen Area must not exceed 90.

 As Brexit will mean Britain is no longer a member of the EU, British citizens will no longer have an automatic right to work and study in other EU member states, including the Schengen Area.
 As such, you will need to apply for a work or study visa, obtaining the necessary documentation such as an invitation letter and proof of accommodation, in addition to submitting your passport and biometric data.